crate/cratedb-guide/docs/integrate/aws-lambda/index.md

 :::{div}
 [AWS Lambda] is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
-These events may include changes in state or an update.
+Events can include state changes and updates.
 :::

 :::{rubric} Learn